 Help and information for immigrants, refugees and asylum seekers during the COVID-19 pandemic

 A coronavirus spreading around the world is causing the illness COVID-19.
 The virus is very infectious, and the illness can be dangerous.
 Health experts are trying to learn more about the dangers and develop a vaccine.

 The COVID-19 pandemic has affected our health, jobs, schools, and everyday lives.
 We do not know what will happen next, but here are some updates about what is happening now:

-- About 45 million people in the world have been infected with COVID-19.
+- Over 59 million people in the world have been infected with COVID-19.
 This is the number of confirmed cases.
 Health experts say the true number is much higher.

 - COVID-19 infections are still growing in parts of the United States.
 Find out what is happening in your state.

 - More people are getting sick, but you can still take steps to protect yourself.

 - Starting September 4, landlords cannot evict tenants who are unable to pay their rent due to COVID-19.
 Learn how to get protection from eviction.